 Nothing brings people together better than a good, deserving cause.
 Pick an organisation and encourage employees to help raise money.
-Holding different fundraising activities that cater for different personalities will help employees network with colleagues who share common interests.
+Holding different fundraising activities that cater to different personalities will help employees network with colleagues who share common interests.
 Another option is using Everydayhero, which allows individuals get behind a cause that matters to them, and enlist support from peers.

 Sponsor a company sports team

 Think mixed netball, dodgeball, five-a-side football… The key here is to downplay the competitiveness and promote teamwork.
 The mutual respect and sportsmanship this creates among colleagues will no doubt carry across to the office and rub off on other employees.
-Find a corporate sporting league that offers local after-hours games, put together a team and go get ’em Tiger!
+Find a corporate sporting league that offers local after-hours games, put together a team and go get ’em, Tiger!

-Tip: Perhaps go for a non contact sport if you’re worried about having an office full of broken arms and legs!
-Also remember to change the sport up each season so as many people can get involved as possible.
+Tip: Perhaps go for a non-contact sport if you’re worried about having an office full of broken arms and legs!
+Also, remember to change the sport up each season so as many people can get involved as possible.

 Schedule inter-team meetings